How to teach Essential Digital Skills (EDS) (Code: C0958)

-There are ten sessions each one focusing on developing skills, knowledge and confidence to teach competencies within the standards.
+How to teach EDS' sessions focus on focusing on developing skills, knowledge and confidence to teach competencies within the standards.
 The sessions will explore approaches for delivery that could be implemented with learner groups, including how they could be delivered through online/blended delivery.
 Time will be allocated to sharing ideas, challenges, and practice.

 Who is this for?

 To support teachers in developing their skills, knowledge and confidence to deliver specific competencies within the new EDS national standards to adult learners.

 Each skills development session will:

 - Explore how specific competencies could be delivered in practice.

 - Highlight useful resources on ETF's Enhance Digital Teaching Platform (EnhanceDTP).

 - Provide an opportunity to exchange ideas, discuss challenges and share practice.

 You will have the knowledge and confidence to:

 - Further develop skills and ability to teach EDS courses.